 Continue reading to learn more about the specific requirements for licensure, or review the state statutes outlined by the State of Kansas Legislature:

 |Bachelor Social Worker (LBSW)||Bachelor’s Degree in Social Work from a CSWE-Accredited Program or KBSRB Approved Program||No Experience Required for Licensure||ASWB National Bachelor's Level Exam|

 |Master Social Worker (LMSW)||Master's Degree in Social Work from a CSWE-Accredited Program or KBSRB Approved Program||No Experience Required for Licensure||ASWB National Master's Level Exam|

 |Specialist Clinical Social Worker (LSCSW)||Master’s Degree in Social Work from a CSWE-Accredited Program or KBSRB Approved Program||4,000 Hours of Post-Degree Supervised Clinical Work Experience||AWSB National Clinical Level Exam|

 Read more about social work degrees in Kansas.

-- Education: Applicants seeking to become a licensed bachelor social worker (LBSW) in Kansas can meet the education requirements in two ways: a) complete a bachelor’s degree in social work from a college or university accredited by the Council on Social Work Education (CSWE), or b) complete a bachelor’s degree in social work from a school that has been approved by the KBSRB and meets requirements for board approval as specified in K.A.R 102-2-6.
+- Education: Applicants seeking to become a licensed bachelor social worker (LBSW) in Kansas can meet the education requirements in two ways: a) complete a bachelor’s degree in social work from a college or university accredited by the Council on Social Work Education (CSWE), or b) complete a bachelor’s degree in social work from a school that has been approved by the KBSRB and meets requirements for board approval.